 The Romans attempted to subvert allegiance to the old Celtic gods by linking them with Roman gods.
 Thus, for example, the Roman god Mars was linked with the Celtic Oculus.
 Many of the old Celtic gods were transformed in time into the human heroes eulogized in the tales of the Mabinogion.

 When Christianity was established as the official religion of the Empire in the 4th century, it quickly gained hold in Wales.
-By the end of that century Christianity had practically oblierated traces of the earlier Celtic religions.
+By the end of that century, Christianity had practically obliterated traces of the earlier Celtic religions.
 At least at first, however, Christianity was the religion of the cities, the civitas.

 The bulk of the populace would have continued to worship as before, in an odd mixture of mystery cults and bastardized versions of Roman and Celtic beliefs.

 Although the language of the aristocracy and the Romanized cities, was Latin, the vast majority of the population still spoke a version of Brittonic.

 It is tempting to think of Roman Wales only in terms of its relation to Britain and the Empire as a whole, but that lopsided view ignores the physical and cultural proximity of Ireland to the west.
 Irish pirates seem to have been a constant nuisance, and Irish settlers made several attempts to colonise the western Welsh peninsulas.

 The tumultuous politics of the Roman Empire deserve a note here.
 The course of the later Empire (c 200-400) was a rocky one.
 Emperors came and went with bewildering frequency; sometimes several at a time.